MarFor9/register-free-account-thermomix/readme.md

-# Create a New Free Account
+# Create a New Free Account for Cookidoo and Vorwerk

 Scrape the registration page, fill out the form, submit it, and confirm the account using MailSlurp.